-Layered with flavor, our vegan meatball subs are every bit as good as the kind we used to eat.
-They’re so easy to make and are the perfect party food or a fun Friday night dinner and a movie meal.
+Layered with flavor, this vegan meatball sub is every bit as good as the kind we used to eat.
+They're so easy to make and are the perfect party food or a fun Friday night dinner and a movie meal.

 THE MEATBALL SUB

 Some say this decadent submarine sandwich originated in Philadelphia, PA, others say it started in Italy, and we've even read that meatballs originate from Persia.

 For the sake of time, and to not offend anyone, we're going to say that there's probably some truth to all of that and just agree that they're freaking amazing!

 When you take a slice of a baguette and toast it so it's nice and crunchy on the outside, then fill it with meatballs (vegan in this case) that marinated for a while in our delicious marinara sauce, then stuff them in the bread and cover with grated parmesan and parsley, well, I mean.....

 Honestly, there's nothing quite like biting into this savory, meaty, and hearty sandwich.

 HOW DO YOU MAKE A VEGAN MEATBALL SUB?

 There are lots of ways to make a sub, some people add green peppers, some melt mozzarella or provolone over the top, and we like to keep it simple.

 We start with our marinara sauce.